Mepkin Abbey

-Mepkin Abbey is a Trappist monastery in Berkeley County, South Carolina.
+Mepkin Abbey is a Trappist monastery in Berkeley County, South Carolina, United States.
 The abbey is located near Moncks Corner, at the junction of the two forks of the Cooper River northwest of Charleston, and is located in the Diocese of Charleston.

 History

-The area has been known as Mepkin for centuries, and was originally the estate of several historic families.
+The area has been known as Mepkin for centuries, dating back to the Native American tribes who lived in the area.
 The first record of the name was a 1681 grant to the sons of Sir John Coleton, one of the Lords Proprietary of South Carolina.
-In 1762 one of his descendants sold the land to Henry Laurens of Charleston.
+In 1762, one of his descendants sold the land to Henry Laurens of Charleston.
 Laurens built his home there, and it was known as the Mepkin Plantation.